The Boys (TV series): Music

 The fourth season includes an original song titled "Let's Put the Christ Back in Christmas", which was performed by Shoshana Bean, James Monroe Iglehart, Andrew Rannells and the cast of the fictional "Vought on Ice" figure skating performers.
 On June 14, 2024, the music video for "Let's Put the Christ Back in Christmas" was uploaded on YouTube.
-An official website for "Vought on Ice" was also created and is available to visit.
+An official website for "Vought on Ice" was also created.
 As Lennertz delved into composing "Let's Put the Christ Back in Christmas", he immersed himself in a marathon of ice capade shows, including "Disney on Ice" and "Frozen on Ice", seeking inspiration for the dance's final form.
 "I knew sleigh bells were essential and the tempo had to be lively", he reflected.
 Then, the essence of Vought, a hallmark of Kripke's storytelling, began to permeate his work.
 While Lennertz matched high notes to laser sounds, his longtime friend shared articles about the latest uproars over anti-Christmas sentiments.
 One notable moment was Candace Cameron Bure's stance against LGBTQ+ representation in Hallmark Channel's Christmas films, which he found to be a telling source of exasperated satire.

-Both Lennertz and Bowen also serve as composers for the spin-off series Gen V (2023–present).
+Both Lennertz and Bowen also serve as composers for the spin-off series, Gen V (2023–present).
 Explaining the process of composing for both series, Bowen said: "From a scoring standpoint, there's almost a similar sensibility as comedy.
 Where the best move is get out of the way because they're already doing enough on screen.
 So, there's a lot of that.
 And of course, a lot of times, we are commenting on the violence.
 And a lot of times, we're doing that with distortion.
 We're doing that with some off-kilter instruments."
-As far as inspiration for the music goes, Bowen mentioned that it leaps off of the screen: "It's so obvious what these scenes need to be.
+As far as inspiration for the music goes, Bowen said it leaps off of the screen: "It's so obvious what these scenes need to be.
 Now granted, the big cavoite to that is that once you've established the sound of the show, that is a challenge.
 That's a challenge on any show ... that is a creative nut to crack."